Microsoft’s trickiest product might be its most important

 “That’s the approach we took: how do we meet people where they are?
 How does this device adapt to you?” says Bryce Johnson, inclusive lead at Microsoft, who has been involved with the Xbox Adaptive Controller since it was first workshopped during a Microsoft hackathon (originally, the goal was to create a controller for a veteran amputee),

 While game controllers might be ergonomic wonders, their inner workings aren’t terribly complex, Johnson points out.
 “To be completely honest, game controllers, they’re not really that complicated.
-Most of what a game controller is is a button.
+Most of what a game controller is a button.
 Obviously, you have analog triggers and thumbsticks—those are the most complicated parts.
 Everything else is just a button.
 Giving people the ability to put a button where they need it was always the goal.
 We’re always trying to figure out new ways to get people to put buttons where they need it.”

 The Adaptive Controller has been on the market for $100 since last year, but this was no typical product launch—the controller is an ongoing project within Microsoft.